-Benefits from Nianfo range from attaining peace of mind, lessening of obstacles, rescue from danger, healing, blissful departure and more.
+Benefits from Niànfó range from attaining peace of mind, to lessening of obstacles, rescue from danger, healing, blissful departure and more.

-As the proof of the pudding is in the eating, sharing of successful Nianfo testimonials with the beneficial fruits of sincere Practice is able to swiftly interest and inspire more to also learn and practise Nianfo.
-Of course, the ones sharing should know how to explain the Dharma theory of how Nianfo Practice is able to give rise to these benefits, in case there is skepticism.
-Many recent testimonials with explanations can be seen at https://purelanders.com/category/testimonies, which should be shared with simplified words to suit the listeners if needed.
+As the proof of the pudding is in the eating, sharing of successful Niànfó testimonies with the beneficial fruits of sincere Practice is able to swiftly interest and inspire more to also learn and practise Niànfó.
+Of course, the ones sharing should know how to explain the Dharma theory of how Niànfó Practice is able to give rise to these benefits, in case there is skepticism.
+Many recent testimonies with explanations can be seen at https://purelanders.com/category/testimonies, which should be shared with simplified words to suit listeners if needed.

 若明知此事，犹不生信，则只可向佛代彼忏悔宿业，而以己念佛功德，皆为回向，则或可有生信发愿之日矣。果能生信，修持净业，俾得往生净土，可谓大孝尊亲矣。’ – 净土宗十三祖印光大师《复慧龙居士书》

-Those who already know ‘much’ about Nianfo and its benefits, yet remain skeptical or stubborn are those lacking in meritorious virtues and wisdom.
+Notes: Those who already know ‘much’ about Niànfó and its benefits, yet remain skeptical or stubborn are those lacking in meritorious virtues and wisdom.
 Wisdom can only be shared by proper instruction to those who learn and reflect well.
 While wisdom cannot be dedicated, meritorious virtues (i.e. merits) can be dedicated, to facilitate growth of wisdom.

 Our personal suffering is often linked to the wilful ways of family members.
 As such, when we practise repentance to decrease our negative karma, and to increase our blessings, this can reduce our suffering, including that experienced through these family members.
 For family members to be less wilful, they must increase their meritorious virtues and wisdom.
 Also, if they have more meritorious virtues and wisdom, they will be less wilful.

 As mentioned in Note , only meritorious virtues can be dedicated.
-For example, you cannot transfer your wisdom to another to make the person just as wise.
+For example, you cannot transfer your wisdom to another to make the person just as wise as yourself.
 Meritorious virtues and wisdom are however interconnected.
 The meritorious good (positive; wholesome) karma from your cultivated virtues can be shared with others to relieve their experience and creation of suffering (for themselves and others).
-This will offer them more peace of mind, to easier give rise to personal wisdom, and to cultivate more meritorious virtues.
+This will offer them more peace of mind, to easier give rise to personal wisdom, and to cultivate more meritorious virtues for themselves.
 Personal and collective negative karma are thus cleared together, with the suffering of family members reducing collectively when there is creation and dedication of meritorious virtues to one another.

 [ii] How To Guide Our Children To Be Worthy Persons?

-‘Your nephew’s not knowing of [the need for] great effort to be [a good] person, is due to, from young, lacking education.
-When young lacking education, growing up afterwards, it is then difficult [to become a] worthy person.
-You, having encountered thus, should only look up [to him, to be] mindful [of him to be like your] father [or] mother, your brother or sister, thus not giving rise to afflictions.
-Earnestly mindful of Buddha [i.e. Nianfo], seek the Buddha’s blessings for him, so as to give rise to understanding, to personally be able to become a good person.
-If personally giving rise to afflictions, thus for him, this is without benefits, and for yourself, while simultaneous educating and nurturing of your nephew’s virtues, will all be damaged.
+‘Your nephew’s not knowing of [the need to] strive hard [to] be [a good] person, [is] thus, from young, caused by lack [of] education.
+When young lacking education, growing up afterwards, [it is] then difficult [to] become [a] worthy person.
+You, [having] encountered thus, should only look up [to him, to be] mindful [of him to be like your] father [or] mother, your brother [or] sister, thus not giving rise [to] afflictions.
+Earnestly [be] mindful [of] Buddha, [to] seek [the] Buddha’s blessings for him, so that [he can be] open [to] knowledge, [to] personally [be] able [to] become [a] good person.
+If personally giving rise [to] afflictions, thus for him, [this is] without benefits.
+And for yourself, [your] educating [and] nurturing of [your] nephew’s virtues, [will] all be lost.